Logo

 2. Read the Getting Started Guides

-• Join an Existing Exchange- Leverage resources already available to exchange of data over the Network.
+• Join an Existing Exchange – Leverage resources already available to exchange data via the Network.

 • Build a New Exchange- Develop resources for exchanging new kinds of data over the Network.